 Learning guitar scales can either be the most tedious aspect of your musical journey, or a fun aspect you can never get enough of.
 This all depends on how you learn guitar scales, when you learn them, and whether you use them to create music.

 Before I show you how to learn scales, I’ll explain how not to learn guitar scales.

-This is the way I learnt my guitar scales, and the way many guitar students still do.
-While it works – you actually end up knowing the scales – it takes a very long time, a lot of frustration and, you will be missing the whole point of why guitar scales should be learnt in the first place.
+This is the way I learned my guitar scales, and the way many guitar students still do.
+While it works – you actually end up knowing the scales – it takes a very long time, a lot of frustration and, you will be missing the whole point of why guitar scales should be learned in the first place.